kayhyanki/AI-Powered-CV-Generator/README.md

-# AI-Powered Cover Letter Generator
+# GenAI-Powered Cover Letter Generator

 This project streamlines the cover letter creation process by leveraging the power of Google's Generative AI.
 It helps you tailor cover letters to specific job descriptions, potentially increasing your chances of landing your dream job!
+The app is live here: [GenAI-Powered CV Generator](https://ai-powered-cv-generator-by-kayhyanki.streamlit.app/)

 **Features:**